 If these calculations seem confusing or you want a ready-built tool to help you calculate this, please contact us to get started on financial coaching.

-	For those of you who pay your life insurance or car insurance premiums in full each year, then you are definitely in the right direction.
-For those of you can’t foresee being able to pay for an entire year’s premium at once, you can implement these steps and start to get ahead.
+For those of you who pay your property insurance or car insurance premiums in full each year, you are definitely in the right direction.
+But if you can’t foresee being able to pay for an entire year’s premium at once, you can implement these steps and start to get ahead.
 Insurance companies usually give you an incentive and cost savings by pre-paying in advance.
 Otherwise, you may be charged a service fee anywhere from $6 – $24 which you may be unaware of.

 Real-life Example: In looking at one of my previous car insurance quotes, here are the price differences in the different payment options and how paying in advance saves you money:

 - Plan A – No Service Charge: $641.98 Total Premium

 - Plan B – No Service Charge, with down payment and final two payments in Month 2 and Month 3: $653.98 Total